aaw3k/pens/README.md

 # CodePen - HTML/CSS and JavaScript

-This is the main repository for all the pens projects.
+This is the main repository for all pens projects.

 - [CodePen](https://codepen.io/fireblader/)